 In the world of banking, insurance, and other financial services, L&D needs to support more than onboarding and compliance training.
 Areas such as fiduciary standards, ethics, and information security also need to be addressed.
-And, as we covered in our series introduction, if you want the L&D department to be a driver of continuous improvement throughout the organization, you’ll need to understand how to impact larger organizational goals.
+And if you want the L&D department to be a driver of continuous improvement throughout the organization, you’ll need to understand how to impact larger organizational goals.

 According to PwC’s 2017 paper on financial service issues, some of the key priorities to focus on are containing cost, protecting market share from nontraditional players, and finding new revenue opportunities.
 So, how exactly can L&D help lower corporate expenses, grow patrons’ bank accounts, and promote innovation?

 1) Reduce corporate expenses by focusing on efficiency.

 Identify costly transactions and processes and create more effective ways of accomplishing them.
 For instance, you notice labor costs for technical support are high.
 What might be causing this?
 Perhaps technical suppor resources aren’t in a central repository, so employees are spending extra time locating specific information.
 Or, perhaps customers ask time-consuming questions, which could be easily addressed on the website rather than via technical support.

 It’s equally important to assess the learning that’s already happening in your organization so you can identify any instances of negative learning.
 Remember, not all learning is good—especially if employees are being given information that’s wrong or counterproductive.
 You also should identify and eliminate any learning that's not being used or applied on the job (a.k.a, scrap learning) to save time and money.

 2) Protect market share by focusing on customer service.